MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 The next step is to search the dataset to find a set of linguistic objects of interest.
 In our case, we're looking for all stressed vowels, and we will get formants for each of these.
 Let's see how to do this using the **Query view**.

-First, return to the the 'spade-yourUsername' Corpus Summary view, then navigate to the 'Phones' section and select **New Query**.
+First, return to the 'iscan-tutorial-x' Corpus Summary view, then navigate to the 'Phones' section and select **New Query**.
 This will take you to a new page, called the Query view, where we can put together and execute searches.
 In this view, there is a series of property categories which you can navigate through to add filters to your search.
 Under 'Phone Properties', there is a dropdown menu with search options labelled 'Subset'.
 Select 'stressed_vowels'.
 You may select 'Add filter' if you would like to see more options to narrow down your search.

 The selected filter settings will be saved for further use.
-It will automatically be saved as 'New phone query', but let's change that to something more memorable, say 'ICE-Can Tutorial Formants'.
+It will automatically be saved as 'New phone query', but let's change that to something more memorable, say 'Tutorial corpus Formants'.
 When you are done, click the 'Save and run query' button.
 The search may take a while, especially for large datasets, but should not take more than a couple of minutes for this small subset of the ICE-Can corpus we're using for the tutorials.

 Step 3: Export
 --------------